PrefectHQ/terraform-provider-prefect/docs/resources/variable.md

 page_title: "prefect_variable Resource - prefect"
 subcategory: ""
 description: |-
-  Resource representing a Prefect variable
+  The resource variable represents a Prefect Cloud Variable.
+Variables enable you to store and reuse non-sensitive information in your flows.
 ---

 # prefect_variable (Resource)

-Resource representing a Prefect variable
+The resource `variable` represents a Prefect Cloud Variable.
+Variables enable you to store and reuse non-sensitive information in your flows.

 ## Example Usage